The amount of rent to be paid by tenants is shown on their rent assessment form, which is issued after each rent reassessment has been completed.

 There are several ways for tenants to pay rent.
 The preferred payment method is by Standing Order, Household Budget, and Electronic Transfer.

 Circle VHA keeps a record of all tenant payments.
 We are legally obliged to send tenants a quarterly statement, which shows what rent is being charged and what has been paid.
-Tenants can also request a statement at any time by contacting the relevant Housing Officer or the Circle VHA office by phone or through our query form.
+Tenants can also request a statement at any time by contacting the relevant Tenancy Services Officer or the Circle VHA office by phone or through our query form.

 It is the responsibility of the tenant to monitor their rent payments.
 Tenants are asked to keep any receipts they are given and to check bank statements and / or lodgment book.